shopware/production/README.md

 See [https://docs.shopware.com/en/shopware-platform-dev-en/getting-started/requirements](https://docs.shopware.com/en/shopware-platform-dev-en/getting-started/requirements)

 NPM and Node are only required during the build process and for development.
-If you don't have javascript customizations, it's not required at all.
-Because the storefront and admin are pre-build.
+If you don't have javascript customizations it's not required at all because the storefront and admin are prebuilt.

 If you are using a separate build server, consider having NPM and Node as build-only requirements.
 Your operating application server doesn't require any of these to run Shopware 6.